mpsparrow/mpsparrow/README.md

 ### Hello 👋 I see you found my profile 👀

 Here you will find a pile of random, half-finished, and badly documented projects.
-My specialty is Python with some PHP and JS mixed in.
+My specialty is Python with some PHP, JS, and C/C++ mixed in.
 I mainly code website related applications and bots.
 I used to be heavily involved in the WordPress community but ended up taking a step back to focus on my schooling and Computer Engineering degree.

 #### If you are interested in getting in touch
 Discord: mattthetechguy#4402